-An ultrasonic sensor is mounted on a large tank.
+An ultrasonic level sensor is mounted on a large tank.
 Ultrasonic sensors are a little farsighted.
 By nature of the technology, most do not measure surfaces that are within a few inches of the transducer face.
 This is known as a blanking distance.

 In order to understand this fully, it is important to grasp that there are two keys to how ultrasonic sensors work: vibration, and time.